microsoft/finops-toolkit/docs-mslearn/best-practices/networking.md

 ### Query: Azure Firewall and associated subnets analysis

-This Azure Resource Graph (ARG) query analyzes Azure firewalls and their associated subnets within your Azure environment.
+This ARG query analyzes Azure firewalls and their associated subnets within your Azure environment.
 It provides insights into which subnets are associated with each Azure firewall instance.
-Optimize the use of Azure firewall by having a central instance of Azure firewall in the hub virtual network or Virtual WAN secure hub and share the same firewall across many spoke virtual networks that are connected to the same hub from the same region.
+Optimize the use of Azure firewall by having a central instance of Azure firewall in the hub virtual network or Virtual WAN secure hub.
+Then share the same firewall across many spoke virtual networks that are connected to the same hub from the same region.

-<h4>Category</h4>
+**Category**

 Optimization

-<h4>Query</h4>
+**Query**

 ```kql
 resources